whitesnowx/tp/docs/DeveloperGuide.md

 The Fav/Unfav feature is implemented via the `FavCommand` and `UnfavCommand`, which is supported by the `FavCommandParser` and `UnfavCommandParser` respectively.
 The `FavCommandParser` and `UnfavCommandParser` implements the `Parser` interface.

-The following sequence diagram shows how the `fav 1` command works:
+The following sequence diagrams shows how the `fav 1` command works:

 ![Fav Command Sequence Diagram](images/FavSequenceDiagram.png)